Accommodative insufficiency

 Accommodative insufficiency (AI) involves the inability of the eye to focus properly on an object.
 Accommodation is the adjustment of the curvature of the lens to focus on objects near and far.

 In this condition, amplitude of accommodation of a person is lesser compared to physiological limits for his age.
 AI is generally considered separate from presbyopia, but mechanically both conditions represent a difficulty engaging the near vision system (accommodation) to see near objects clearly.
 Presbyopia is physiological insufficiency of accommodation due to age related changes in lens (decreased elasticity and increased hardness) and ciliary muscle power.

 AI is commonly present in people with convergence insufficiency.

-Categories
+Classification

-Accommodative insufficiency is further categorised into different categories.
+Accommodative insufficiency is further categorised into :

 Ill-sustained accommodation

 Ill-sustained accommodation is a type of accommodative insufficiency in which, range of accommodation will be normal, but after excessive near work accommodative power will decrease.

 Paralysis of accommodation

 In paralysis of accommodation, amplitude of accommodation is either markedly reduced or completely absent (cycloplegia).
 It may occur due to ciliary muscle paralysis or oculomotor nerve paralysis.
 Parasypatholytic drugs like atropine will also cause paralysis of accommodation.